Monoclonal antibodies

 Making Cancer a Target

 By binding to cancer antigens, monoclonal antibodies mark the cells for destruction by the immune system.
-Clinical trials of more monoclonal antibodies for additional cancer types are ongoing.
+Clinical trials of more of these antibodies for additional cancer types are ongoing.

 Research

 Research is beginning to identify receptors (molecules) which can lead to brain tumour formation when their structure is changed for some reason (mutated) and the signalling pathways they control act abnormally.
-An example of such a receptor is called EGFR (epidermal growth factor receptor).
+EGFR (epidermal growth factor receptor) is an example of one of these receptors.

-Monoclonal antibodies are used to block mutated receptors to stop tumour cells from continuing to divide.
+Scientists use monoclonal antibodies to block mutated receptors to stop tumour cells from continuing to divide.

 Support and Information Services